 As educators, we want to leave a lasting impact on our students’ life.
 We want our students to be successful leaders of tomorrow.
-But, how can we make that happen, when we aren’t able to stop them from making career errors?
+But, how can we make that happen, when we aren’t able to stop them from making wrong career choices?

-What if we told you, that we can use technology and prevent students from making mistakes?
+What if we told you, that we can use technology and prevent students from making wrong career choices?

-Irrespective of the motivation or the lack of it, students often are headed in the wrong direction in spite of the guidance they receive.
+Irrespective of the motivation, students often are headed in the wrong direction in spite of the guidance they receive.
 The Red Flag system not only identifies and highlights those students to the school and the parents but also categorizes the reason for concern and thereafter recommends required resolution.

-Let’s take a look at some of the Red Flag Errors students have been making and how progressive schools across India have stopped their students before making these errors.
+Let’s take a look at some of the Red Flag Career Choices students have been making and how progressive schools across India have stopped their students before making these errors.

 Aniktha is an ambitious student from Riverside School, Ahmedabad who aspires to pursue either Engineering or Business or both.
 However, she isn’t sure between the US, UK, and India.
-Through the Univariety Red Flag System, she has been identified as a critical Red Flag category student because she needs intensive counselling not only to make choices between most fitting course but also to understand the best prospect of her course in all of her aspired destinations.
-To top it to the worry, the only few colleges that she has shortlisted (read aware of) are some of the top colleges where admission is highly competitive.
+Through the Univariety Red Flag System, she has been identified as a critical Red Flag category student.
+This is because she needs intensive counselling not only to make choices between most fitting course but also to understand the best prospect of her course in all of her aspired destinations.
+To top it up, the only few colleges that she has shortlisted (read aware of) are some of the top colleges where admission is highly competitive.

 Kush is a senior year student from Hiranandani Foundation School, Mumbai who seems to look for further motivation for making his career choices.
 His interest in economics and commerce has helped him finalise his course however, he is still not sure whether his scores in his boards would be good enough to get him admitted in any of the good colleges in India or abroad.
-Concerningly he has kept his study destination as ‘not sure’ leading to no shortlisting of colleges as well.
-An immediate Red Flag counselling is required where he can have a better understanding of admission criteria of different countries and their colleges based on his expected course so that he can plan his way forward.
+He has kept his study destination as ‘not sure’ leading to no shortlisting of colleges as well.
+An immediate Red Flag counselling is required where he can have a better understanding of career choices and admission criteria of different countries.